-Improving the complexity when there are only linear equalities.
-In this setting, our subspace generation technique is essentially the same as the one for unconstrained optimization [16].
-We can see that (25) renders an improvement from the bound $\mathcal{O}((n-m)^2\epsilon^{-2})$ of Section 6 to $\mathcal{O}((n-m)\epsilon^{-2})$ (also with overwhelming probability), which is coherent with the bound for the unconstrained case obtained in [16].
+Improving the complexity when there are only linear equalities

+In this setting, our subspace generation technique is essentially the same as the one for unconstrained optimization [19].
+We can see that (6.2) renders an improvement from the bound $\mathcal{O}((n-m)^2\epsilon^{-2})$ of Section 6 to $\mathcal{O}((n-m)\epsilon^{-2})$ (also with overwhelming probability), which is coherent with the bound for the unconstrained case obtained in [19].

-8. Numerical results
+8 Numerical results

-This section illustrates the practical impact of our probabilistic strategies.
+This section is meant to illustrate the practical potential of our probabilistic strategies through a comparison of several polling techniques with probabilistic and deterministic properties.
 We implemented Algorithm 2.1 in MATLAB with the following choices of polling directions.
 The first choice corresponds to randomly selecting a subset of the positive generators of the approximate tangent cone (dspfd-1, see Section 6).
-In the second one we first try to identify a subspace of the cone, ignore the corresponding positive generators, and then randomly generate directions in that subspace (dspfd-2, see Section 7).
-As a term of comparison, we also tested a version based on the complete set of positive generators. but randomly ordering them at each iteration (dspfd-0) - such a variant can be analyzed in the classic deterministic way despite the random order.
-The three variants require the computation of a set of positive generators for the approximate tangent cone, a process we describe in Appendix A. For variant dspfd-2, subspaces are detected by identifying opposite vectors in the set of positive generators: this forms our set V_k^s (following the notation of Section 7, and we obtain V_k^c by orthogonalizing the remaining positive generators with respect to those in V_k^s .
+In the second one, we first try to identify a subspace of the cone, ignore the corresponding positive generators, and then randomly generate directions in that subspace (dspfd-2, see Section 7).
+Finally, we tested a version based on the complete set of positive generators, but randomly ordering them at each iteration (dspfd-0) - such a variant can be analyzed in the classic deterministic way despite the random order.
+The three variants require the computation of a set of positive generators for the approximate tangent cone, a process we describe in Appendix A. For variant dspfd-2, subspaces are detected by identifying opposite vectors in the set of positive generators: this forms our set V_k^s (following the notation of Section 7), and we obtain V_k^c by orthogonalizing the remaining positive generators with respect to those in V_k^s .
 Such a technique always identifies the largest subspace when there are either only bounds or only linear constraints, and benefits in the general case from the construction described in Proposition A.1.
-To determine the approximate active linear inequalities or bounds in (5), we used min{ $10^{-3}, \alpha_k$ } instead of α_k - as we pointed out in Section 3, our analysis can be trivially extended to this setting.
+To determine the approximate active linear inequalities or bounds in (2.5), we used min $\{10^{-3}, \alpha_k\}$ instead of α_k - as we pointed out in Section 3, our analysis can be trivially extended to this setting.
 The forcing function was $\rho(\alpha) = 10^{-4}\alpha^2$.

-In our experiments, we also used the built-in MATLAB patternsearch function [27] for comparison.
-This algorithm is a direct-search-type method that accepts a point as the new iterate if it satisfies a simple decrease condition, i.e., provided the function value is reduced.
-The options of this function can be set so that it uses a so-called Generating Set Search strategy inspired from [18]: columns of D{\oplus} are used for bound-constrained problems, while for linearly constrained problems the algorithm attempts to compute positive generators of an approximate tangent cone based on the technique of Proposition A.1 (with no provision for degeneracy).
+8.1 Comparison of deterministic and probabilistic descent strategies function can be set so that it uses a so-called Generating Set Search strategy inspired from [22]: columns of D{\oplus} are used for bound-constrained problems, while for linearly constrained problems the algorithm attempts to compute positive generators of an approximate tangent cone based on the technique of Proposition A.1 (with no provision for degeneracy).